-Additional chiller capacity will be required to maintain the N+1 redundancy in thechiller plant.
-The existing Chiller #3 may be replaced to provide the additional capacity required to accommodate the planned campus expansion.
+Additional chiller capacity will be required to maintain the N+1 redundancy in the chiller plant.
+The existing Chiller #3 has been replaced to provide the additional capacity required to accommodate the planned campus expansion.

 2. The end of the planning time frame, based in the projected demand at current level of service standards for the facility, projected student populations and land use distributions, and any available existing surplus facility capacity.